These days, businesses can select between older land-line based phone services (PRI) or internet-based communication services like SIP.

-A PRI is basically a T1 connection designed specifically for phone calls.
+A PRI is a T1 connection explicitly designed for phone calls.
 It's comprised of twenty-three voice channels that support up to twenty-three simultaneous inbound or outbound calls and one information channel.
 The information channel takes care of caller ID and different carrier functions.
-The line itself is a physical copper line connected to the building.
+The line itself is a solid copper line connected to the building.

-- Expensive - PRI lines (and their associated contracts) are provided by telephone service carriers.
-These usually have a more expensive per-minute price (especially for long distance destinations.)
+- Expensive - telephone service carriers provide PRI lines (and their associated contracts).
+These usually have a higher per-minute price (especially for long-distance destinations.)

-- Difficulties with scalability and flexibility - As businesses grow, extra PRI lines will need to be ordered and installed, creating difficulties with scalability.
+- Difficulties with scalability and flexibility - As businesses grow, extra PRI lines will need to be ordered and installed, creating challenges with scalability.